acrucetta/mente/src/md/epigrams.md

 - “One of the great defenses—if you’re worried about inflation—is not to have a lot of silly needs in your life—if you don’t need a lot of material goods.”
 (Charlie Munger)

 - "The less money you need, the less dependent you are."
 (Balaji Srinivasan)

+### On Philosophy

+- “In the human life time is but an instant, and the substance of it a flux, and the perception dull, and the composition of the whole body subject to putrefaction, and the soul a whirl, and fortune hard to divine, and fame a thing devoid of certainty.
+And, to say all in a word, everything that belongs to the body is a stream, and what belongs to the soul is a dream and vapor, and life is a warfare and a stranger's sojourn, and after- fame is oblivion.
+What then can guide a man?
+One thing and only one, philosophy.”
+(Marcus Aurelius)